monkeymagix123/MPFrame/suggestions.md

 # Suggestions

 LZ
-- show which upgrade unlocks what, "more clear about future upgrades"
+- (DONE) show which upgrade unlocks what, "more clear about future upgrades"
-- dash quicker, upgrades better / clearer
+- (DONE) dash quicker, upgrades better / clearer
 - show other players upgrades

 AL